baratgabor/LeakysBlueprinter/README.md

 # Project status:

 Early development, no release build, master is not stable yet.
-Initial commit have been just pushed out, after the volatility of the foundational aspects of the design seemed to have finally settled. :)
+Initial commit have been just pushed out, after the volatility of the foundational aspects of the design seemed to have finally settled. :) So at the moment this won't be so interesting for common users.

 So far I've been focusing on creating a robust, loosely coupled, extensible architecture that will allow me to come back to it at any arbitrary time and easily add new features, and/or update the existing ones to reflect the changes of the game.